ProgrammerAL/Presentations-2025/atlanta-cloud-conference-2025/presentation.md

 # What is this session?

-- Discuss Serverless
+- Introduction and Overview to Serverless
 - Overview of Serverless in Azure
   - Pros and Cons
-- Introduction and Overview to Serverless
+  - Specific Services

 ---